TABLE OF CONTENTS

 Aerobics, as well as resistance training, are associated with one’s decreased risk of type 2 diabetes and metabolic syndrome (Warburton, DE et. al 2001).
 Metabolic syndrome is a combination of several factors including having too much fat around the waist, high blood pressure, low high-density lipoproteins (HDL) or what is called ‘good’ cholesterol as well as high blood sugar.
 As such, moderate intense levels of physical activity for at least 150 minutes per week have been shown to be protective against the development of these conditions.

-Exercise and the reduced risk of some types of cancers
+Exercise and the Reduced Risk of Some Types of Cancers

 Research suggests that routine physical activity is associated with a reduction in the incidences of certain cancers, in particular, breast and colon cancer (Thune I, 2001).
 Several researchers denoted that physically active men and women exhibited a 30% -40% reduction in the relative risk of colon cancer while physically active women showed a 20%-30% reduction in the relative risk of breast cancer compared with their inactive counterparts (Lee, IM, 2003).
 Regular physical activity has also been associated with the overall quality of life for cancer patients.

-Exercise and weight management
+Exercise and Weight Management

 Being physically active can help you to both lose those extra pounds as well as maintain a healthy weight.
 As such, both diet and exercise are crucial factors for weight management.
 You gain weight when the calories you burn are less than the calories you eat.
 As such, exercise-induced weight loss.
-However, we all require different amounts of calories to ensure that our bodies are nourished and we are energized throughout the day.
-Further, our body’s composition and lifestyle will help to dictate the amount of physical activity that is needed on a daily or weekly basis.
-However, research has shown that even 30 minutes a day with a sensible diet can help us to achieve or maintain a healthy weight.
-Just get physically active and you will be amazed at the benefits you could achieve.
+However, we all require different amounts of calories to ensure that our bodies are nourished, and we are energized throughout the day.

-Exercise and mental health and well-being
+Exercise and Mental Health and Well-being

-Regular physical activity is not only good for our physique but can also positively impact our mental health and well-being.
-This is because exercise affects certain chemicals in the brain such as dopamine and serotonin which affects our mood and thinking.
-You tend to feel happier, calmer and more confident after a workout.
 To this end, regular physical activity has been shown to reduce one’s risk of developing depression and dementia, make you sleep better, and reduce stress which can impact our general health and mental clarity.
 Scientific evidence suggests that even moderate intensity levels of physical activity for at least 30 -60 minutes per day, 3 – 5 times a week can allow you to reap the benefits of mental health and well-being.

 Illustrative Summary